 The first person we can read about living in a polygamous marriage is Lemech (Gen. 4:19) who was not a godly man.
 The book of Jasher provides more information about him and his wives, and discloses that he initially used only one wife for child-bearing.

 Sometimes the reason for a polygamous marriage is not disclosed, but whenever it is disclosed among the godly men of the Bible, we can see that the reasons seem to be due to having been persuaded by a barren wife to have children with a handmaid, or possibly due to having been tricked into marrying more than one wife.
 These are not the reasons you would hear from Christian polygamy supporters today.
-They provide totally different reasons – none of them Biblical.
+They provide totally different arguments for a polygamous marriage – none of them Biblical.

 They might suggest that God accept polygamous marriages since there are plenty of Biblical examples of them, but they are almost always in relation to ungodly men.
 Yes, there are a few cases when it comes to godly men, but if you see the details in the list below it is evident that these cases still cannot be used as support.
-I do not list individuals who had multiple wives and who were never considered righteous in the first place, such as Jeroboam, Ahab, Jehoiakim, Jehoiachin, Esau, etc.
+Below, I do not list individuals in polygamous marriages who were never considered righteous in the first place, such as Lemech above or Jeroboam, Ahab, Jehoiakim, Jehoiachin, Esau, etc.

 The list consists of the most commonly used Biblical examples when it comes to the attempt to support polygamy today.